-In this article, we will talk about the best SD card for DJI Mini 3 Pro, microSD card requirements as well as a compatible SD card list recommended by DJI.
+In this article, we will talk about the best SD card for DJI Mini 3 and DJI Mini 3 Pro, microSD card requirements as well as a compatible SD card list recommended by DJI.

 Why do you need an SD card for DJI Mini 3 Pro?

 As you may have known that the DJI Mini 3 has NO internal storage, and the DJI Mini 3 Pro only comes with 1.2 GB onboard storage.
 Apparently, a microSD card is a necessity.

 If you are in a hurry, below is a quick overview of our recommendation.
 You can also find the full list at the bottom.

 Best SD card for DJI Mini 3 and DJI Mini 3 Pro: Recommended BY DJI

 If you look at DJI’s website, you will find that it not only says the requirements of the DJI Mini 3 Pro SD card but also provides a list of recommended microSD memory cards.
 Based on my past working experience at DJI, these SD cards are all tested by its R&D team, so you don’t need to worry about the compatibility issues like dropped-frame videos.